intltechventures/Consulting.Project.Tools/Wisdom/RulesOfMeeks.md

 **\#119 - "Consulting Rate Calculation: Your Base Rate * (5 / Their Glassdoor Rating)"**

+**\#120 - "Find the lynchpin/fulcrum problem that creates bottlenecks/blockages to innovation - and achieving velocity in delivery for new business value."**

 ## 2xx - On the Art of  Managing People